microsoft/MSLab/Scenarios/S2D and SDN/readme.md

 ```

-### Set permissions on NetworkController certificate template and publish it
+### Set permissions on NetworkController certificate template and Nodes Cert template and publish it

 To set permissions is PSPKI module needed.
 You can find more info here https://www.sysadmins.lv/projects/pspki/default.aspx